JackDougherty/jackbikes/_posts/2015-08-29-join-new-britain-ride.md

         This web map is designed to supplement paper maps and cue sheets, not to replace them.
 This web map does NOT provide turn-by-turn directions.
 The mobile version requires a smartphone with GPS and internet service.
 Always watch the road when biking, not your phone.
 If you need to use the web map during a ride, pull off to the side to view it safely.
 Remember that this is a free web tool, with no guarantee nor warranty.

-        To learn more about the open-source code, and how to modify or embed a map for your bike organization&#8217;s website, see <http://bit.ly/bikemapcode> or [email me](mailto:jack.dougherty@trincoll.edu).
+        To learn more about the open-source code, and how to modify or embed a map for your bike organization's website, see <http://bit.ly/bikemapcode> or [email me](mailto:jack.dougherty@trincoll.edu).